tip0x/polygonafrica2022/token-creation/README.md

-# Matic Chain ERC20 Token
+# The African Prime Toad Project

 ## INTRODUCTION
 Necessary but short introduction to give overview of the purpose and importance of implementing polygonID zero knowledge self-sovereign identity in deploying custom created tokens.